The Best Trail Runners for Thru-Hiking in 2023

 - Blister prevention

-Pros: Widest toe box around; iconic among thru-hikers; gaiter-compatible; affordable; lightweight; available in wide.
+Pros: Widest toe box around; iconic among thru-hikers; gaiter-compatible; lightweight; available in wide.

-Cons: No waterproof version; not the grippiest; other brands offer more durable uppers.
+Cons: No waterproof version; not the grippiest; other brands offer more durable uppers; annual updates are hard to keep up with.

-Lone Peaks are easily the most popular shoe model among thru-hikers: almost a third of respondents in our 2021 AT Survey reported using Lone Peaks, which are known for their minimalist, zero drop design and their wide toe box.
+Lone Peaks are easily the most popular shoe model among thru-hikers: almost a third of respondents in our annual Appalachian Trail Thru-Hiker Survey reported using Lone Peaks, which are known for their minimalist, zero drop design and their wide toe box.
 (Incidentally, we’ve tested a lot of trail runners that claim to have a wide toe box, but none have ever seemed quite as roomy as this iconic shoe.)

 Many hikers and trail runners reported serious heel rub / blistering / Achilles tendon issues with previous incarnations of the Lone Peak.
-With the 6s, Altra addressed that issue by simplifying the design of the heel overlay for a more accommodating fit.
+Altra addressed that issue in V6 by simplifying the design of the heel overlay for a more accommodating fit, and that improved heel design has carried over to the latest version.

-It’s worth noting that the 6s have only been out for a few weeks as of this publication, so their long-term performance and durability relative to previous models remain to be seen.
-That said, Lone Peaks have been insanely popular among thru-hikers throughout the ups and downs of its many incarnations, and we expect that trend to continue.
+The 7s have only been out for a few weeks as of this publication, so their long-term performance and durability relative to previous models remain to be seen.
+That said, Lone Peaks have remained insanely popular among thru-hikers throughout the ups and downs of their many incarnations, and we expect that trend to continue.

 Pros: Gaiter-compatible; sticky outsole for added grip; lightweight; soft and adaptable midsole.